-- 1) To connect P15-P50 models of indoor units use the reducer that is supplied with the BC controller. - 2) To connect the units between the P100 and P250 models of indoor units (or when the total capacity of indoor units is P81 or above), use a junction pipe kit and merge the two nozzles. - 3) To connect multiple indoor units to a port (or to a junction pipe) - •Maximum total capacity of connected indoor units: P80 or below (in a system with a junction pipe: P250 or below) - •Maximum number of connectable indoor units: 3 units - Branch joint: Use CMY-Y102S-G2 (optional accessory). - •Refrigerant pipe selection (size of the pipes in sections A and B in the figure above): Select the proper based on the total capacity of the downstream indoor units, using the table below as a reference.
+2) To connect P100 - P250 models of indoor units (or when the total capacity of indoor units exceeds P81), use a junction pipe kit and merge the two nozzles.

+- 3) To connect multiple indoor units to a port (or to a junction pipe) - •Maximum total capacity of connected indoor units: P80 or below (in a system with a junction pipe: P250 or below) - •Maximum number of connectable indoor units: 3 units - •Branch joint: Use CMY-Y102S-G2 (optional accessory). - •Refrigerant pipe selection (size of the pipes in sections A and B in the figure above): Select the proper size pipes based on the total capacity of the downstream indoor units, using the table below as a reference.